Jackie Jameson: Club career

-Jameson played his schoolboy football at Lourdes Celtic and Cherry Orchard before moving into League of Ireland football with Shamrock Rovers in 1975.
+Jameson began playing schoolboy football at Lourdes Celtic and played with Cherry Orchard before moving into League of Ireland football with Shamrock Rovers in 1975.

 He made a scoring debut on 21 October 1975 in a FAI League Cup tie while in the previous month on 11 September he scored against Japan in a 3–2 win in Tokyo.
 He struggled, however, to gain regular first team football under John Giles and after only 5 appearances he moved to St Patrick's Athletic in 1978 where he began to establish himself as a player of some class.

 Jameson joined St Patrick's Athletic in February 1978.
-He spent 3 seasons at Pats, reaching the FAI Cup final in 1980 where they lost to Waterford.
-He left in 1981 having scored 17 times in 68 league appearances.
+He spent three seasons at Pats, reaching the FAI Cup final in the 1979–80 season where they lost to Waterford.
+He left the club in 1981 having scored 17 times in 68 league appearances.

 Jameson joined Billy Young's Bohemians on a free transfer in 1981.
 He scored on his league debut on 13 September against Sligo, the same day Paul Doolin, who also scored, made his debut.
 He was the top scorer at Bohemians for the next four seasons, scoring 49 goals, until the 1985–86 season when injury and illness restricted him to a handful of appearances.
+During this period, he collected numerous runners-up medals as Bohs finished second to league champions, Shamrock Rovers in both 1983–84 and 1984–85.
+Jameson was also part of the Bohs team that beat Rangers 3–2 in the UEFA Cup in 1984.
+He was restricted to 14 appearances in his final season, scoring three league goals in 1989–90.
+His last goal for Bohemians was on 14 January 1990 when he came on as a substitute to score the winner against Galway United.
+Jameson's final appearance for the club came two weeks later, on 28 January, in a 1–0 home reverse to UCD.
+After nine years at Dalymount Park, he was released in 1990 having scored 103 goals in 303 appearances for Bohemians.
+Jameson retired from football having scored 87 league goals across 275 league appearances during his spells at Rovers, St Pat's and Bohemians.

-He spent 9 years at Dalymount Park until his retirement in 1990.
 Jackie would end up as Bohemian's top league scorer in 5 of those seasons.
 He was runner up in the FAI Cup in 1982 and 1983 and runner up in the League of Ireland in 1984 and 1985.
 Although he was never capped at full international level, he was selected for the League of Ireland XI and was part of the squad that participated in the 1988 Olympic qualifiers.
 He played 303 competitive matches for Bohs after making his debut against Shelbourne on 30 August 1981 with his last game on 28 January 1990 against UCD.
 Scored once in six European appearances.